PBC48/ECE-3400-Fall-2018/docs/lab3.md

 |111|left_wall, front_wall, right_wall = true|

-[5:3]  We reserve three bits for the treasure since there will be three shapes and two colors, giving us four options, we also need to define when there is no treasure.
-Thus, we have a total of five options.
+[5:3]  We reserve three bits for the treasure since there will be three shapes and two colors, giving us four options, and we also need to define when there is no treasure.
+Total, we have five options.